ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 are used together, an appraisal procedure can be conducted based on Appraisal Policies that may not be specific to the device instance, but merely specific to the manufacturer providing the Endorsement.
-For example, an Appraisal Policy might simply check that devices from a given manufacturer have information matching a set of known-good Reference Values, or an Appraisal Policy might have a set of more complex logic on how to appraise the validity of information.
+For example, an Appraisal Policy might simply check that devices from a given manufacturer have information matching a set of Reference Values, or an Appraisal Policy might have a set of more complex logic on how to appraise the validity of information.

 However, while an Appraisal Policy that treats all devices from a given manufacturer the same